Home builders feel great about the future of U.S. housing.

 Rates are still half their historical norm, jobs are plentiful, and consumers have money to spend on new homes.

-Not to mention that rents are through the roof.
+Not to mention that rental costs are through the roof.

 Home builders plan to sell more than 500,000 new homes this year, and buyers could usher in even higher demand into 2018.

-It could be a good ideal for home shoppers to buy before the spring rush.Click to see today's rates (Apr 29th, 2017)
+It could be a good ideal for home shoppers to buy before the summer rush.Click to see today's rates (May 26th, 2017)

 Once monthly, the National Association of Home Builders (NAHB) surveys its members on current housing market conditions; and their outlook for the housing market's future.